Hello there, mommy to be!

 1. Lower Back Pain

 As the pregnancy progresses from second to the third trimester, the woman starts putting on weight and the fetus starts growing exponentially in size.
-The growing uterus and baby cause the body’s center of gravity to move forward.
+The growing uterus and baby cause the body’s centre of gravity to move forward.
 Due to increased pressure on lower back muscles, a woman tends to lean or slump forward.
 Eventually, this weak alignment causes muscle tightness in the pectoral area, shoulder bending forward and increased stress on the muscles of the neck, shoulders, and mid-back.
 Physical therapy exercises increase physical endurance and muscle strength, particularly within the hips, back, and abdomen.
 These areas prepare the body for the event of delivering a baby.

 In order to treat these problem areas, physiotherapy teaches a range of programs like core stability, posture maintenance, flexibility, pelvic floor muscle training that not just keep the pain at bay but also prepare you to the birthing process by strengthening your abdominal muscles.